TBerrigan2101/project-two/README.md

 Live site: https://tberrigan2101.github.io/project-two/

-A game based on the same principles as 'Rock, Paper, Scissors' but with a twist based on inspiration from a recent Halloween viewing of the 1984 film 'Ghostbusters'
+A game based on the same principles as 'Rock, Paper, Scissors' but with a twist based on inspiration from a recent Halloween viewing of the 1984 film 'Ghostbusters'.

 The game is based on the [ESP Test Scene](https://youtu.be/HW8Ua49dCYk) of the movie when Dr. Peter Venkman (Bill Murray) is performing an ESP (Extrasensory perception, or sixth sense) test with two volunteers that have to guess the symbol on the card Dr. Venkman is holding.